← Enigma I

 Enigma-I machines in the field,

-it would have posed a serious (and possibly fatal) threat to
+it would have posed a serious – and possibly fatal – threat to the

 codebreakers at Bletchley Park.

-was therefore only used for specific – important – messages.
+was therefore only used for specific – important – traffic.

 Like with the Uhr,